 OSHA’s employee rights are not always fully understood to employers.
 As an OSHA defense lawyer, we recommend knowing your employees’ rights.
-As an employer, it’s crucial to understand your employees’ rights; to prevent them from working in an unsafe work environment or filing a complaint because of unsatisfactory work conditions.
+It’s crucial to understand your employees’ rights in order to prevent them from working in an unsafe work environment or filing a complaint because of unsatisfactory work conditions.

 1. Your Employees Have The Right To Report Injuries

 Construction employees in the United States have the right to report any work-related injuries or illnesses.
-As an employer, you have no right to stands in the way of an employee reporting an injury, or filing an OSHA retaliation complaint.
-This must be filed during a 30 day time period after the refusal of report.
+As an employer, you have no right to stand in the way of an employee reporting an injury or filing an OSHA retaliation complaint.
+This must be filed during a 30-day time period after the refusal of report.

 2. You Cannot Punish An Employee For Using Their Rights

 Using employee rights is not a punishable offense.
 The OSHA Act is in place to defend employees who file complaints about hazardous working conditions.
 Employees that file a complaint cannot be fired, transferred, or have their hours reduced.
-If an employer does punish an employee for asserting their rights, the employee can than contact the OSHA Whistleblowers at www.whistleblowers.gov/ within 30 days to fill out a Notice of Whistleblower Complaint Form.
+If an employer does punish an employee for asserting their rights, the employee can then contact the OSHA Whistleblowers at www.whistleblowers.gov/ within 30 days to fill out a Notice of Whistleblower Complaint Form.

 3. Train Your Employees On What To Do In A Dangerous Work Situation

-The first thing a worker can do when they find themselves in a dangerous working condition is to bring it to your awareness.
+The first thing a worker can do when they find themselves in a dangerous working condition is bring it to your awareness.
 Another option is to file a complaint with OSHA, which can be done at any time.
 As an employer, it’s your responsibility to maintain a safe workplace for your employees, and prevent and hazards from occurring.